LuniumLuk/SoftRenderer/README.md

 A Tiny Renderer designed to rely on minimum dependencies

+Meanwhile, this project also serve as practice while learning the book 'Real-Time Rendering'

+I intend to implement a shader-based rendered from scratch using c++ and its basic libraries only

 > dependencies:  `stdlib.h`   `stdio.h`   `math.h`   `string.h`   `assert.h`   `utility`

 <img src="images/triangle_rasterization.png" width="400px" />